“The first wealth is health”. – Ralph Waldo Emerson

-For five years she assisted in the Tui na clinic at the London College of Traditional Acupuncture and in a low cost acupuncture clinic in Blackheath.
-She has helped with many conditions from muscular pain, stress and anxiety, headaches and women’s health.
-Her interests are women’s health, including menstrual disorders, menopausal symptoms, fertility and pregnancy, and stress and anxiety.
+For five years she assisted in the Tui na clinic at the London College of Traditional Acupuncture and in a low-cost acupuncture clinic in Blackheath.
+She has helped with many conditions such as muscular pain, stress and anxiety, headaches and women’s health.
+Her interests are women’s health — including menstrual disorders, menopausal symptoms, fertility and pregnancy — and stress and anxiety.

 Ghila has been a successful practitioner since 1991 and has helped many people with a wide variety of needs, from depression and anxiety to headache and back pain.

 Ghila is interested in women’s health care and treats menstrual disorders, menopausal symptoms and infertility.
 She also treats women throughout pregnancy and childbirth, offering natural induction and pain relief during child birth.

 She offers Chinese nutritional therapy in our clinic.

 Tess first became interested in Chinese medicine when she was living in Hong Kong in the late ‘90s.
 She experienced first hand how Chinese medicine is used alongside Western medicine, each complementing the other.
 It was also in Hong Kong where she first learned t’ai chi, a system of movement, meditation and self-defence from ancient Chinese culture.

 Tess studied acupuncture at the Confucius Institute of Traditional Chinese Medicine within the London South Bank University, graduating with First Class Honours in 2015.